Calibrated Model Criticism Using Split Predictive Checks: Experiments

 \section{Experiments}

 In this section, we compare SPCs to PPCs on four real-data examples.
-We do not include POP-PC-v1s in our comparison due to their lack of test size control in some of the simulation results.
+We do not include POP-PCs in our comparison due to their lack of test size control in some of the simulation results.